The Longest-Serving Congressional Leaders, Ranked by Tenure and Output

 What the evidence settles

 The evidence settles the records themselves: McConnell's 18 years is the longest Senate party leadership, Mansfield's 16 the longest majority leadership, Rayburn's 17 years 2 months the longest cumulative speakership, and O'Neill's 10 the longest continuous one.
 These figures come from the chambers' own historical offices and are not estimates.
-It is also settled that landmark lawmaking has occurred under leaders of both parties and from both the majority and the minority.
+It is also settled that landmark lawmaking has occurred under leaders of both parties and from both the majority and the minority, and that back-to-back majorities under McConnell and Schumer confirmed 234 and then 235 lifetime federal judges.

 What remains contested